 What do you know about palliative care?
 Test your knowledge by choosing true or false for the following statements.

-Palliative Care Week took place from Sunday 12 to Saturday 18 September 2021.
+Palliative Care Week will take place from Sunday 11 to Saturday 17 September 2022.

 Why Palliative Care Week ?

 - Misunderstanding about palliative care persists, meaning some people who could benefit are less willing to seek it, potentially missing out on improved quality of life

 - It comes under the broad understanding of public health approaches to palliative care

 - It is in line with key palliative care policies across the island of Ireland

 You can read the AIIHPC report on Palliative Care Week 2021 here.

 Palliative Care: It’s more than you think, was the theme for Palliative Care Week 12 to 18 September 2021.
 The theme was decided following feedback from a range of people including Voices4Care members and the Palliative Care Week Reference Group.
 We want to increase understanding of what palliative care is and raise awareness of its benefits for people with life-limiting conditions.

 - Often people think that palliative care is only available at end of life, but it can benefit people at all stages of illness and people of all ages.